Michael White Is the Most Famous Person You’ve Never Heard of

 The next 90 minutes or so are a narration of his life and an analysis of his character, based largely on a series of interviews with a set of pretty influential people – Anna Wintour, John Waters, Yoko Ono, Kate Moss, Lou Adler, John Cleese, Bill Oddie, Wallace Shawn and the Icelandic artist Erró to name a few.

-I guess that was Otto’s way of telling Michael’s story, and for a directorial debut her list of characters is pretty fucking impressive.
+I guess that was Otto’s way of telling Michael’s story – for a directorial debut, her list of characters is pretty fucking impressive.

 Anna Wintour, John Galliano